nokia/SReXperts/docs/index.md

 ### SSH

-The simplest way to get going is to use your SSH client to connect to your group's hackathon VM instance and work from there.
+The simplest way to get going is to use your SSH client to connect to your group's event VM instance and work from there.
 All tools and applications are pre-installed and you will have direct access to your entire network.

 SSH is also important if you want to driectly access your network from your laptop but more on that later.